mmerabet42/ft_lexiq/README.md

 ft_regex(RGX_SET, NULL, NULL, &list)
 ```

 After this call, all the added rules are pushed into the local list `list`.
-As the RGX_SET flag overwrite the current global list, it should be stored somewhere with the RGX_GET flag before overwriting it, so it can be set back to the global list.
+As the RGX_SET flag overwrite the current global list, it should be stored somewhere with the RGX_GET flag before overwriting it, so it can be set back.

 #### RGX_TO